click image above to view full size

 track drying capabilities!
 This unit

-minimizes track drying time and also
+minimizes track drying time by

 MIR